Dynamics of magnetization at infinite temperature in a Heisenberg spin chain: Materials and methods

-\section{Experimental techniques and device characterization}
+\subsection{Experimental techniques and device characterization}

-\subsection{Overview}
+\subsubsection{Overview}

+In this section, we provide an overview of the experiment performed in our work, including the observables that are studied.
 The experiments are performed using 46 frequency-tunable superconducting transmon qubits.
+The hardware architecture is described in Ref.~\cite{supremacy2019}.
 The qubits are prepared in a random bitstring state according to the probabilities set by the initial imbalance $\mu$: qubits on the left side of the chain are prepared in $|1\rangle$ with probability $p=e^{\mu}/(e^\mu + e^{-\mu})$, otherwise $|0\rangle$, and qubits on the right are prepared in $|0\rangle$ with probability $p$, otherwise $|1\rangle$.
-The system is then evolved with alternating layers of fSim gates\,\cite{Brooks2020,Charles2021,bound_states}, which implment a Floquet XXZ model.
+The system is then evolved with alternating layers of fSim gates\,\cite{Brooks2020,Neill2021accurately,bound_states}, which implment a Floquet XXZ model.
 Finally, all 46 qubits are measured in the computational basis.
 Because ideal fSim gates are number-conserving, we post-select on the measured bitstrings having the correct number of 1s, effectively mitigating against photon loss, which otherwise causes the number of 1s to decay.
 After sampling over $N_{\rm states}$ initial bitstring states, we compute the expectation value of the $k$th power of the transferred magnetization as

 where $i$ is the initial bitstring and $j$ is the measured bitstring, $N_i^{\rm counts}(t)$ is the total number of counts that survive postselection after $t$ cycles when the initial state is $i$, and $N^{\rm counts}_{ij}(t)$ is the number of times the bitstring $j$ is measured after $t$ cycles when the initial state is $i$. $N_i^{\rm counts}(t) = \sum_j N^{\rm counts}_{ij}(t)$. $N_1^R(i)$ is the number of 1s in the right half of the binary representation of $i$.
 Moments are computed as